Artemis II: Optical communications

-Artemis II will test and demonstrate optical communications to and from Earth using the Orion Artemis II Optical Communications System (O2O).
-The O2O hardware will be integrated into the Orion spacecraft and includes an optical module (a 4 in telescope and two gimbals), modem and control electronics.
-O2O will communicate with ground stations in California and New Mexico.
-The test device will send data to Earth with a downlink rate of up to 260 megabits per second.
+Artemis II tested and demonstrated optical communications to and from Earth using the Orion Artemis II Optical Communications System (O2O), which uses laser beams.
+Such an optical system is smaller and lighter than conventional radio and can use less power, while increasing the rate of transmission.
+The O2O hardware is integrated into the Orion spacecraft and included an optical module (a 4 in telescope and two gimbals), a modem and control electronics.
+O2O communicated with ground stations in California and New Mexico.
+The test device sent data to Earth with a downlink rate of up to 260 megabits per second.